venkatvghub/api-orchestration-framework-go/examples/mobile-bff/README.md

 - **Performance monitoring** with metrics and logging
 - **Complete test suite** with curl examples

+## 🎓 New to BFF Development?

+If you're new to building BFF layers, start with our **[Simple BFF Example](../../docs/examples/simple-bff-example/README.md)** first!
+It demonstrates the core concepts with a minimal, easy-to-understand implementation before diving into this more complex onboarding example.

+The simple example covers:
+- Basic flow creation and execution
+- Context propagation between steps
+- Caching patterns
+- Parallel data fetching
+- Mobile optimization

 ## 📱 Onboarding Screens

 1. **Welcome Screen** - App introduction and getting started